Low interest rates on cash savings since the financial crisis have meant that many savers are looking for a better return.

 Focus on reducing debt to levels that are comfortable to manage or, ideally, pay off all debt before investing.

-Find out more: 44 tips to pay off your debt– the Which? guide
+- Find out more: 44 tips to pay off your debt

 Make sure you are protected against the possibility that you have to stop working for an extended period of time.
 Check your sick-pay scheme at work to see how long you would be covered for and consider taking out income protection insurance if you are self-employed.

-Other insurance, such as critical illness cover, could also be an option if you have a mortgage or dependents, although this can be expensive.
+Other insurance, such as critical illness cover or life insurance, could also be an option if you have a mortgage or dependents, although this can be expensive.

 Think about retirement